PayPal Security Key

 How does it work with PayPal?

 PayPal refers to our two-factor authentication as the PayPal Security Key.
-These security keys will also work with eBay accounts.

 How do I order or activate a security key?